cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

 Encrypted data is binary data.
 As AcraServer doesn't know the nature of data, it returns decrypted binary data to the web app.
 We will change source code of web app to receive binary data and encode it.

-On Digital Ocean droplet, which runs your djangoproject.com application (DJANGO_HOST), it is necessary to apply the changes, described below and rebuild your application from the beginning.
-We assume that you follow standard scenario of buillding djangoproject.com from sources as described here: https://github.com/django/djangoproject.com
+Connect to the `DJANGO_HOST` (the Droplet that runs your djangoproject.com application) and update web application settings one by one.
+Follow your typical scenario of [building and setting up djangoproject.com](https://github.com/django/djangoproject.com) and rebuild your application after changing code.

+⚙️ Everything is better with automation!
+Feel free to jump to "Automation with Ansible" part and perform Step 3 to setup web application using ansible script.

 Add functions for encoding/decoding the fields to `blog/fields.py`: